codecurious-bln/emberginners-workshop/content/steps/step-2.md

 - Type in `ember new super-rentals` and hit enter and investigate the console output.
 Wait until no new messages show up in your terminal

 ![Example Generate App](/images/ember_demo-2a.gif)

+Here you can see all the files that make up the app.
+The Ember CLI created a new folder for us, called  `app` which alredy contains actual app code and in which we will code only to create our first web application.
+You can ignore all the other folders like `config/`, `node_modules/` or `vendor/` today.
+In the end Ember will build the app that runs in the browser out of all these files that you can see here.